How to Buy Bitcoin in Canada | 2025

 How to Register and Verify on Kraken in Canada

 After choosing your preferred exchange, you will need to register your account.
-For this guide we will be using Kraken as an example.
+For this guide, we will be using Kraken as an example.

 The registration process can be a bit daunting, but it’s a necessary step to ensure your investment is protected.